marius-jopen/sveltekit-prismic-theme/README.md

    - No need to create this page, if you do not want to use a shop.

 Now you have all the pages.

-Next step is to create the fields.
+**Next step is to create the fields.**

 This can be a tiring process.

 But fortunately Prismic allows us to copy and paste the fields as JSON file into each page.

-In the folder [masks](masks) are JSON files.
+In the folder [masks](masks) are JSON files which you need.

-Each file contains the content of one page in Prismic.
-You can copy and paste them into the JSON section on a prismic page.
+Each file contains the fields of one page in Prismic.

+You can copy and paste the content of such a file into the JSON section on a prismic page.

 Then the fields will be generated in the backend and are ready to be filled.
+Awesome!

 ![JSON in Prismic](/static/readme/prismic-json.png)

-Well done!

-Now we have all the pages and all the fields which we need.
+Now we have all the pages with all the fields which we need.

 Feel free to add more fields or pages in the future.
-This is only a starting point for a website.
+This here is only a starting point for a website.

-No you can add some basic content into your CMS.
+**Now you can add some basic content into your CMS.**

 Like this we can check if everything worked, once we connect and run SvelteKit.

 ## Setting up SvelteKit
 This one is super easy.
 Just run the npm install.